nimbly-dev/nyctripdata_project/README.md

 ## 📚 Documentation

+> **Note**: This guide focuses on the usage of the project and its pipelines.
+For detailed information on using Mage, please refer to the [Mage documentation](https://docs.mage.ai/introduction/overview).

 ### Running on Docker

 This project is containerized using **Docker** to simplify deployment across multiple environments.
 Docker allows for easy distribution and configuration management by simply editing the service declarations in the `docker-compose.yml` file.